 - mixed-age group.
 Usually, a Montessori classroom has children whose ages span across three years (classes are usually grouped in the following age groups: 0–3, 3-6, 6–9, 9–12, 12–15, and 15–18 – although classrooms in the preschool ages are most common by far).
 In comparison, traditional classrooms segregate children every year.

 - teachers who are mentors over a series of years.
 This approach allows a closer bond with teachers as they follow students through three years instead of one.

-- children can work at their own pace and are not forced to move onto other activities after a short amount of time (Montessori schools allow three-hour blocks, whereas traditional schools typically only allow one).
+- children can work at their own pace and are not forced to move on to other activities after a short time (Montessori schools allow three-hour blocks, whereas traditional schools typically only allow one).

 - an emphasis on being independent.
 This means children teach themselves, whereas, in traditional education, students are taught by teachers who follow a national curriculum.

 - children being active participants in learning (as opposed to traditional schools where they are more passive participants in learning)

 - teachers who collaborate in learning with children.
 Traditional classrooms are led by teachers who lead the learning, and the children follow.

 - less competitive classrooms.
 The Montessori theory says children will get their own motivation and reward from their development.
 A traditional classroom metes out rewards and punishments as a means of motivation.

 - children are encouraged to self-discipline.
 In a traditional classroom, the teacher enforces external discipline.

 Much of this can be summed up by the Montessori principles of order, concentration, coordination, and independence.